bmerry/async-solipsism/README.md

 the socket factory, although it may be possible to do by monkeypatching.
 In practice you will probably want to define your own fixtures for the client and server.

-If you need to run more than one test server concurrently, you'll need to extend the socket factory to assign them each a different port (async-solipsism does not currently handle mapping port 0 to an unused port).

 ## Limitations